Main navigation

 Step 1

-Read our student spotlight stories above for a glimpse of life abroad and review the Major Advising Pages to learn about the academic requirements and recommended programs for your major.
+Read our student spotlights above for a glimpse of life abroad and review the Major Advising Pages (MAPS) to learn about academic requirements and recommended programs.

 Step 2

-Meet with your academic advisor to determine the best way to fit a study abroad program into your academic plan.
-While there is no wrong time to study abroad, it is easiest to fit an experience into your academic plan during junior year (either during an academic semester or during the summer before or after junior year).
-To ensure timely completion of the JMC major, we recommend that students complete JMC:2010 Reporting and Writing and JMC:2020 Multimedia Storytelling prior to going abroad.
+Meet with your academic advisor.
+While there is no wrong time to study abroad, it is easiest to fit an experience into your academic plan during junior year.
+We generally recommend that students complete JMC:2010 Reporting and Writing and JMC:2020 Multimedia Storytelling prior to going abroad.

 Step 3

-Complete the Discover Study Abroad asynchronous ICON course and schedule a meeting with a study abroad coordinator to help you with the logistics of enrolling in a program and getting ready for international travel.
+Complete the Discover Study Abroad asynchronous ICON course and schedule a meeting with a study abroad coordinator.
+Study abroad staff will help you enroll in a program and prepare you for international travel.

 Who can help me?